Highlights

 ITINERARY

 Make your way to colorful Bari, whose airport is well connected to Rome and other European hubs (or by train from Rome).
-The city was a bustling commercial hub during the Middle Ages and played an important role in the Crusades.
-It has several beautiful churches and a colorful Old Town.
-Meet the group 5 p.m. for a casual city walk followed by a welcome drink and dinner.
+It was a bustling commercial hub during the Middle Ages and played an important role in the Crusades.
+You can even see the church that holds the relics of San Nicola, aka “Saint Nick”!
+Meet the group 4 p.m. for an orientation walk followed by a welcome drink and dinner.
 Overnight Bari.

-Transfer north today to the beautiful Gargano Peninsula, whose colorful fishing towns and unspoilt nature will captivate you.
-En route we stop to visit a spectacular and unique Medieval castle and then settle into our lovely hotel in the port town of Vieste.
-Two days of gentle walks will take you into a primeval forest full of ancient trees and also allow a stroll along the beach.
-We also have a few cultural surprises that range from a mountain-top pilgrimage site as well as some culinary delights.
-2 nights Vieste.
+Transfer north to the beautiful Gargano Peninsula and admire its colorful fishing towns and unspoilt nature.
+Stop en route to visit a spectacular Medieval castle and then settle into your lovely hotel in the port town of Vieste.
+Two days of gentle walks will take you into a primeval forest and also allow a stroll along the beach.
+From there, visit one of the prettiest towns in Puglia which sits on a cliff 300 ft. above the sea.
+It retains the fortifications, alleyways, and white-washed houses from centuries past.
+We also have some culinary activities to delight your palate!
+2 nights in Vieste.

-Say good-bye to the Gargano and head south into the famous Valle d’Itria, home to massive olive trees, fortified farmhouses called masserie, and whitewashed trulli complexes.
-We have two lovely walks through the gentle countryside, as well as a visit and tasting at a traditional olive oil producer and of course a trip to the UNESCO World Heritage city of Alberobello, whose town center is made up of some 1,500 trulli!
+Say good-bye to the Gargano and head south into the famous Valle d’Itria, home to massive olive trees, fortified farmhouses, and whitewashed trulli complexes.
+We have two gentle walks through the countryside as well as a visit and tasting at a traditional olive oil producer.
+We also go to to the UNESCO World Heritage city of Alberobello, whose town center is made up of 1,500 trulli!
 Spend 3 nights at a beautifully restored masseria-and-trulli complex in the countryside.
 3 nights near Martina Franca.

 We offer one group transfer back to Bari, either the airport or train station depending on your group’s plans.